project2051/docker-workshop/09_Fig/README.md

 Somebody might ask, how it's possible, that the containers 'link' to each other.
 How do they now, for instance, whats' the other containers PostgreSQL password and username?
 Well, it's nothing more than classic docker link we've learned so far, in previosu excercise :smile: This command `fig run redis env` and `fig run web env` might give you the answers.
 Also check out the `/etc/hosts` file.
 That's the trick.
 It's just like linking containers with docker underneath - tons of environment variables, shared in a namespace let two services talk to each other :smile: Having a closer look to this tutorial http://www.fig.sh/wordpress.html is really all you need to know as for the practical example.
 More on WHY, rather than HOW: http://www.fig.sh/env.html , http://docs.docker.com/userguide/dockerlinks/

-## Lets try some experiments
+## Let's try some experiments

-First of all, change the source code of the webapp and send another GET request.
+First of all, ***modify the source code of the webapp*** and send another GET request.
 Because of using current directory as a volume, you don't need to rebuild the container - all the changes apply immediately!

 Now please change the direction of the relationship.
 Let the redis container link to the web right now.
 Some of you may be surprised with
 ```